 If you’re familiar with RSS feeds, this should work well with your favorite reader.
 On top of that, you can get notifications of new submissions right on your desktop or your app, just like how you get notifications about your favorite feed.

-Here’s how an RSS feed would look like within a reader, in this case, within Feedly.
+Here’s what an RSS feed would look like within a reader, in this case, within QuiteRSS.

 This is a great way to see what data was received and when.
 Notice the dots on the dates below?
 Clicking them will open up the submissions for that particular date.